Quidvio/Taiga-Biome-Water-Fix/README.md

 # Taiga-Biome-Water-Fix

-Datapack for Minecraft 1.20 that fixes MC-239444, which causes Water Biomes near certain Taiga biomes to be frozen, while the Taiga is not.
+Datapack for Minecraft 1.20 that fixes MC-239444.
+This causes coastal/water biomes adjacent to some Taiga biomes to be frozen variants, while the Taiga is not.

+___

 ## Before:
 ![frozen_river_before](https://github.com/Quidvio/Taiga-Biome-Water-Fix/assets/105707614/fef0b4b4-75d2-4799-b61c-0300e42bcfad)